datacratic/goshard/README.md

 --- | ---
 Name | friendly identifier for this route
-Pattern | pattern that will be matched against the URL of the incoming request Kind | type of sharder e.g. url, http, json (default) MetricURL | optional URL where metrics are recorded ReportURL | optional URL where reports are sent RecordURL | optional URL where incoming requests are sent as content
+Pattern | pattern that will be matched against the URL of the incoming request Kind | type of sharder e.g. json (default), http, url, regexp MetricURL | optional URL where metrics are recorded ReportURL | optional URL where reports are sent RecordURL | optional URL where incoming requests are sent as content